eic/drich-dev/doc/tutorials/1-setup-and-running-simulations.md

 popd
 ```

-Run `jsroot` from your shell (not `eic-shell`) and open one of the URLs in your browser.
+Run `jsroot` from your shell (not `eic-shell`) and open one of the URLs in your browser (when you are done, you may terminate the HTTP server by pressing `^C`).
 As you make changes to the geometry in `epic`, you just need to:
 ```
 build.sh epic && geometry.sh -d   # or your preferred option, such as -e
 ```